nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 4. Display all recipes: `listRecipes`

-Shows all recipes saved in my database.
+I can show you all the recipes saved in my database.

 #### Format: `listRecipes`